-So what are the audio codecs that we may find encoded on a Blu-ray disc?
+So what are the audio codecs that you may find encoded on a Blu-ray disc?

 Until recently, there were seven audio formats supported by Blu-ray players.
 Of these, three were mandatory and have to be supported by a Blu-ray player, and four were optional.

-Go to my buying guide if you want to find the top 4K Ultra HD Blu-ray players.
+Go to the buying guide if you want to find the top 4K Ultra HD Blu-ray players.

 These are the Blu-ray audio codecs with some details on each.

 Linear PCM is a mandatory audio format for Blu-ray and is often simply referred to as LPCM.